Internship Policy of the African Commission on Human and Peoples' Rights

 The African human rights system introduces to the international human rights discourse new concepts and challenges to students, academics, human rights activists and international lawyers.
-It is not surprising therefore that after more than twenty five years after the adoption of the African Charter on Human and Peoples’ Rights (herein after called the African Charter), twenty years of the entry into force of the Charter and two decades after the establishment of the African Commission on Human and Peoples’ Rights, there is still a lot more to be written about the African human rights system.
-It remains one of the most comprehensive in terms of the rights protected but yet the feeblest in terms of protecting those rights.
+It is not surprising, therefore, that several decades after the adoption of the African Charter on Human and Peoples’ Rights (the African Charter) and its entry into force, in addition to the establishment of the African Commission on Human and Peoples’ Rights (the Commission), there is still a lot more to be written about the African human rights system.
+It remains one of the most comprehensive in terms of the rights protected.

 A growing number of young academics have also expressed interest to visit the Secretariat and spend some time to work at the Secretariat to better appreciate the system.
 With the number of applications growing every year, the Secretariat considered it important to develop certain guidelines that would guide relationships between such visitors and the Commission.
-Although not all those who visit the Commission are regarded as interns, this document is designed to regulate the relationship between the Commission and persons wishing to visit the Commission on internship.
+Although not all those who visit the Commission are regarded as interns, this document is designed to regulate the relationship between the Commission and persons wishing to participate in the Commission’s internship program.

 Internship Policy Statement

-The Commission welcomes interns from all over the world particularly with a view for diverse inputs in its work, but accords preference to African interns who are researching or working on human rights in general and the African human rights system in particular.
+While the Commission welcomes interns from all over the world particularly with a view for diverse inputs in its work, preference is accorded to African interns who are researching or working on human rights in general and the African human rights system in particular.

 The aim of the internship programme is to contribute to the training of human rights workers who would help promote human rights on the continent.